learn-co-students/module-1-code-challenge-round-2-nyc-clarke-web-02172-module-1-activerecord-code-challenge-1583505240/README.md

   Which table(s) have foreign key(s)?

     Answer Here:
+    All the tables that belong to another model have foreign keys.
+    Join has the foreign keys for manager & employee SecondJoin has the foriegn key for specialist & employee

   For this domain, which methods did ActiveRecord create for us and which did we have to create ourselves?
     Answer Here:
+  All the crud methods that we use for creating tables, etc.
+  Also the reason why we are able to do Specialist.employees is through active record as well as we establish our relationships.

   How do you know when you need to use a join table?

     Answer Here:
+    When you have a many to many relationship you ALWAYS need a join table

   What is/are the join table(s) in this application?

     Answer Here:
+    SecondJoin, Join
 _\*\*DO A GIT ADD AND COMMIT WITH MESSAGE "deliverable 3" \*\*_